Pet Travel gets many people who ask the same question: can my pet fly to the UK in the cabin with me?

-The answer is, unfortunately, no. Due to airline regulations, currently there is no way you can fly into the the UK with a pet animal in the cabin of the aircraft unless it is a service or emotional support animal and your airline has a program in place to support them.
-This is a requirement of the airline.
+The answer is, unfortunately, no. Due to regulations imposed by all commercial airlines approved to fly live animals to the United Kingdom, there is no way you can fly into the the UK with a pet animal in the cabin of the aircraft unless it is a service or emotional support dog.
+Your airline must have a program in place to support ESA or service dogs.
+This is a requirement of all commercial airlines.
 It is not a requirement of APHA or DEFRA (Department for Environment, Food & Affairs).

-One alternative to avoid this requirement would be to fly with your pet in the cabin to Pairs, take a train to Calais and then take a ferry or take Le Shuttle across the Chunnel.
-There are several ferry services that serve the northern coast of France including P&O, Brittany Ferries, and Celtic Ferries (to Ireland).
-Remember, thought, that many of these ferries do not accept pets in winter months and most of them require that your pet travel in a car.
-Le Shuttle also shares this requirement.
-There are services that will pick you and your pet up in Calais like Folkestown Taxi and Pet Movers.
+One alternative to avoid this requirement would be sailing on a pet friendly ferry.
+You can fly with your pet in the cabin to Paris if it conforms to airline requirements for in-cabin travel.
+Then, you can drive or take a train to Calais and then take a pet friendly ferry or Le Shuttle across the Chunnel.
+There are several ferry services that serve the northern coast of France including DFDS Seaways, P&O Ferries, Brittany Ferries, and Celtic Link Ferries (to Ireland).
+Remember, though, that many of these ferries do not accept pets in winter months and most of them require that your pet travel in a car.
+(DFDS out of Dieppe will accept foot traffic; however, your pet must travel in a kennel on deck.)

-You can also consider flying to Amsterdam, taking a train to Rotterdam and taking Stena Lines or P&O to Hull.
-At this writing, Stena will accept foot traffic and, although the ride is longer, we hear it is very pleasant.\
+You can also consider flying to Amsterdam, taking a train to Rotterdam and taking DFDS, Stena Lines or P&O to Hull.
+At this writing, DFDS will accept foot traffic and they have pet friendly cabins to reserve.
+Although the ride is longer, we hear it is very pleasant.\

 If you have further questions, please send us an email to email@example.com or post them here.
 We always answer your questions promptly.